Lakeshore-Labs/slides/README.md

    - Go to your repository → Settings → Pages
    - Under "Source", select "GitHub Actions"

-2. **Push to master branch** - The workflow will automatically trigger and deploy your site
+2. **Push to main branch** - The workflow will automatically trigger and deploy your site

 3. **View your presentations** at: `https://[your-username].github.io/[repository-name]/`

 ### Automatic Deployment

 The GitHub Actions workflow (`.github/workflows/hugo-deploy.yml`) will:
-- ✅ Trigger on every push to the `master` branch
+- ✅ Trigger on every push to the `main` branch
 - ✅ Install Hugo and build dependencies
 - ✅ Checkout code including git submodules (for the reveal-hugo theme)
 - ✅ Build the Hugo site with minification